gatsbyjs/gatsby/packages/gatsby-remark-images/README.md

 ## Usage in Markdown

-You can reference an image using the relative path.
-Where that path is relative to the location of the markdown file you're typing in.
+You can reference an image using the relative path, where that path is relative to the location of the Markdown file you're typing in.

 ```md
 ![Alt text here](./image.jpg)